Musa Shuaib

-Musa Muhammad Ali Shuaib (موسى شعيب; born 1943) was an assassinated Lebanese poet and politician who was a member of the Arab Socialist Ba'ath Party in Lebanon.
+Musa Muhammad Ali Shuaib (موسى شعيب; born 1943) was a Lebanese poet and politician who was a member of the Arab Socialist Ba'ath Party in Lebanon.
+He was assassinated on 28 July 1980 in a car bomb attack at Beirut International Airport.

 Early life and education

-Musa Shuaib is from a prominent southern Shiite family from the Nabatiyeh district of Lebanon started his primary studies at Al Sharqiah Public School and then at Al-Duwair Public School.
+Shuaib was from a prominent southern Shiite family from the Nabatiyeh district of Lebanon started his primary studies at Al Sharqiah Public School and then at Al-Duwair Public School.
 After that, he moved to Beirut with his brother to continue his high school studies at the International College.

-In 1963, his financial circumstances forced him to stop his academic studies and worked as a teacher at Ansar Primary School - Nabatiyeh District.
-In 1964, after his success in the “Syrian Unified” certificate, he joined the Lebanese University in Beirut and moved to study at the official Basta Intermediate School to be close to the university.
-In 1968, he obtained a bachelor's degree in Arabic literature from the Faculty of Arts and Humanities and obtained his master's degree in 1979.
+In 1963, his financial circumstances forced him to stop his academic studies and worked as a teacher at Ansar Primary School – Nabatiyeh District.
+In 1964, after his success in the "Syrian Unified" certificate, he joined the Lebanese University in Beirut and moved to study at the official Basta Intermediate School to be close to the university.
+In 1968, he obtained a bachelor's degree in Arabic literature from the Faculty of Arts and Humanities, and obtained his master's degree in 1979.

-Between 1969 and 1973, he moved as a teacher between schools of the South and Bekaa governorates, until he was removed to Bcharre High School, after being referred to the Disciplinary Council, and then dismissed from his job as a teacher due to his participation in the strikes of teachers, workers and tobacco farmers.
+Between 1969 and 1973, he moved as a teacher between schools of the South and Bekaa governorates, until he was removed to Bcharre High School, after being referred to the Disciplinary Council, and then dismissed from his job as a teacher due to his participation in the strikes of teachers, workers, and tobacco farmers.